novvember/amazfit-watchfaces/11-weeks/README.md

 # 11 weeks
-Watchface for Amazfit GTR Mini
+Watchface for Amazfit GTR Mini and for other round ZeppOS watch

 ![demo](./demo-gtr-mini.png)